ericat/git-tips/README.md

 ## Git by Task
 ### Commit Code
-The first commit of a repository can not be rebased like regular commits, so it's good practice to create an empty commit as your repository root:
+The first commit of a repository cannot be rebased like regular commits, so it's good practice to create an empty commit as your repository root:

 ```